chocolatey/choco-wiki/How-To-Install-Upgrade-Package-Without-Scripts.md

 Consider the following scenario:

 * You have Firefox version 1.0.0 installed
-* Your local Chocolatey doesn't have a package installed
+* You do not have a package installed for Firefox.
 * You see Chocolatey.org (the community feed) has a version of Firefox 1.0.0 (package id is firefox).
 It may or may not be the latest version.

 Your command could be